ryangreenio/greensontour/src/posts/pacsafe.md

 ![Male Venturesafe Exp45](/src/assets/img/pacsafe-exp45-8.webp "Male Venturesafe Exp45")

-Looking for a backpack to travel the world in?
+Looking for a backpack to travel the world with?
 Should it be the Venturesafe Exp45?
 We've put together this useful guide to help you make the right choice for your travel needs.

-We recently purchased the Venturesafe Exp45 carry-on backpack from Pacsafe and after travelling three months with them, we've put together a comprehensive review to help you decide if the Exp45 is the right bag for you on your travels.
+We recently purchased the Venturesafe Exp45 carry-on backpack from Pacsafe and after travelling for three months with them, we've put together a comprehensive review to help you decide if the Exp45 is the right bag for you on your travels.

 ## What is the Pacsafe Venturesafe Exp45?